decaf

 The dose makes the poison

-A 2022 meta-analysis of 55,340 adolescents found a clean linear dose–response, every additional hour of social media raised depression risk by 13%.
-The U.S. Surgeon General reports that teens crossing 3 hours a day double their risk of depression and anxiety.
-The current average for U.S. teens is 3.5 hours.
+A 2022 dose–response meta-analysis of 55,340 participants found a linear relationship: each additional hour of daily social media use was associated with a 13% higher risk of depression symptoms in adolescents.
+The U.S. Surgeon General’s 2023 advisory reports that teens exceeding 3 hours a day face double the risk of poor mental health outcomes, including depression and anxiety.
+A 2021 survey put the average for U.S. teens at about 3.5 hours a day.

 iv.